bitcoinerlab/miniscript/COMPILER.md

 - **Malleability**: signed (`s`), forced (`f`), expressive (`e`), plus derived `nonMalleable`.

-These rules are encoded in `src/miniscript/types/` and are pure functions that take child types and return a parent type (or an error).
+These rules are encoded in `src/compiler/correctness.ts` and `src/compiler/malleability.ts` and are pure functions that take child types and return a parent type (or an error).

 ### Correctness fields